Villagerjj/Gameboy-Math-Library/README.md

 This is a new library for GBDK that adds functions such as sin, cos, floating point numbers and more to your GBDK project.

+> **Note:** I do not promise that these functions are truly fast or efficient. all I can advise is to not overdo functions that use division.

 # "Installation"
 Download the `gbmath.h` file, and put it in a location you can remember.
 Include it in your code via `#include <path/to/gbmath.h>`